-Taking minutes involves more than simply writing notes.
-Being able to keep up in busy meetings, turn notes into concise minutes and cascade the relevant action points to the right people are all critical skills that minute takers have to master.
+Taking minutes involves more than simply writing notes, especially during virtual and remote meetings.
+Being able to keep up, turn notes into concise minutes and cascade the relevant action points to the right people are all critical skills that minute takers must master now more than ever.

 Through a series of tutor-led sessions and interactive exercises aimed at the public sector, leave the day confident in your abilities as a minute taker and generate tangible results in your role.